-As your Chairman I am pleased to report that the Society has delivered another very strong trading performance in 2016.
+As Chairman I am pleased to report that the Society has delivered another very strong trading performance in 2017.

-Apart from market value movement, income from investment securities has been positive.
-In addition, the performance of both Drinlis and Shinagh Estates contributed positively to profit for the financial year.
-The German property has seen a significant increase in performance compared with 2015, the building being almost at capacity throughout the year and the 2015 tenant reorganisation costs not having to be repeated in 2016.
-With one of the main tenants set to vacate in 2018, finding a new anchor tenant together with strengthening existing leases and again refinancing the loan on the property provides significant challenges for 2017.
+In addition to reporting a net positive market value movement in our Aryzta and IPL (formerly One51) share values as required by FRS102, income from investment securities has been positive.
+The performances of both Drinlis and Shinagh Estates have also contributed positively to profit for the financial year, with further investment in Drinlis having been made in 2017 in order to facilitate a buy-out of that company’s bank loan, thereby strengthening its financial position into the future.
+The German property has seen a very strong performance again in 2017, the building being almost at capacity throughout the year.
+With one of the main tenants set to vacate in 2018, considerable strides have been made in finding new tenants together with strengthening existing leases and refinancing the loan on the property.

 Carbery reported another strong performance with profit before tax increasing by 16% compared with 2016.
 This can be attributed to continued positive results from its Dairy, Nutrition and Taste businesses.
 Carbery in addition to paying a year-end bonus of 1.0 cent per litre on milk supplies during the year, also set aside a €10.0m stability fund to support future milk prices during price challenges.